 Watch a Video on the Setup of the Drag and Drop Editor

-Step 1: Choose a layout
+Choose a Layout

 The first step toward creating your new Email Template is choosing an initial layout.
 Above the right hand sidebar of the Drag and Drop editor, there are three tabs: Layouts, Content, and Styles.
 The Layouts tab provides a list of different layouts to pick from.
 You can see the design area (the 'canvas') change on the left as you click on different layouts.
 You can always come back and change your layout choice and your content will shift to take on the new layout.